johnamos/NetflixJobAnalyzer/Goal5_Bonus.md

 ## Scaling to higher data volume
 This document describes the performance characteristics of the solution and proposes changes to accommodate higher data volumes.
 ### Performance
 I created larger data files to test the performance characteristics of the solution.
-The job metadata file contained 36K rows and the job execution file contained 350K rows.
-Running all four reports in sequence completes in less than two minutes, with low memory and CPU usage.
+The job metadata file contained 36K rows and the job execution file contained 350K rows ([zip file](https://github.com/johnamos/NetflixJobAnalyzer/blob/master/test/com/netflix/dpi/job/analyzer/large-data.zip)).
+Running all four reports in sequence completes in less than two minutes on my laptop, with low memory and CPU usage.
 The images below are from a Java Flight Recorder dump:
 ##### Memory usage
 ![Imgur](https://i.imgur.com/GgLd5Vc.png)
 ##### CPU usage